 Demand for Treasurys also increases when there are global economic crises.
 That's because the U.S. government guarantees repayment.
 All these factors mean interest rates on long-term debt aren't as easy to predict as those based on the fed funds rate.

 On the other hand, as investors receive more yield for short-term bills, they'll want a higher return for long-term notes.
 But if they lose confidence in the economy, they will buy long-term bonds regardless of the yield on short-term bills.
 That will flatten the yield curve.
 If they fear a recession, they will prefer long-term bonds to keep their investments safe.
 If that happens, the yield curve inverts.
 The Treasury yield curve inverted before the recessions of 2001, 1991, and 1981.
 The yield curve also predicted the 2008 financial crisis in 2006.

 When rates are rising, it's best to keep your fixed-rate loans.
 Rising interest rates won't affect them.
 But if you need a new loan, apply for it now before rates rise further.

 Mortgage Rates and Student Loans

-Banks set fixed rates on conventional mortgages and a little higher than the yields on 10, 15, and 30-year Treasurys.
-That means interest rates on long-term loans rise along with those yields.
+Banks set fixed rates on conventional mortgages a little higher than the yields on 10, 15, and 30-year Treasurys.
+Interest rates on long-term loans rise along with those yields.
 The same holds true for student loans.
 Mortgage interest rates closely follow Treasury note yields.

 State, municipal, and corporate bonds compete with U.S. Treasurys for investors' dollars.
 Since they are riskier than U.S. government bonds, they must pay higher interest rates than Treasurys.
 That's true for all other types of bonds.